 Other hot yoga styles are also available and can be completely different.
 It is important to know the instructor and their expectations for the class, especially if you’re a beginner.
 For example, is it ok to take unscheduled water breaks or leave the room if feeling sick?
 Regardless of which class is taken, it is necessary to know these types of things before beginning this experience.

 Many hot yoga studios use forced air heat, while some have adopted far infrared technology.
 Infrared heat comes from light rays and works from the inside of our body, rather than just the environment.
 Our core body temperature will increase, boosting our metabolism and ability to release toxins.
 Detoxing our body using infrared heat while doing hot yoga poses can benefit our general well-being.

 It is also dry, making it more comfortable for those who struggle with humidity.
 Infrared heating is also considered a green technology, therefore making things more efficient for our planet, which goes along with the philosophy of yoga.

-Many people who enjoy the benefits of detoxing their system, also have used or purchased a home infrared sauna for their personal use.
-Their are also portable saunas for more convenience if space is tight.
+Many people who enjoy the benefits of detoxing their system, also have used or purchased a home sauna for their personal use.
+There are also portable saunas that use infrared technology for more convenience if space is tight.